A pair of block-heeled sandals and a broken toenail was all it took to introduce me into the heady world of hiking.

 We didn’t know much about the city, except maybe that it was about two and a half hours away from Brisbane if we took a direct flight there.
 We figured that we would plan our sightseeing once we arrived there.

-It was late spring, and winter hadn’t set in yet, so we didn’t have to worry about packing too much warm clothing.
+It was late autumn, and winter hadn’t set in yet, so we didn’t have to worry about packing too much warm clothing.
 The only thing that I needed to pay attention to was one of my big toenails, which had accidentally been “smashed” while I was tending my garden a few days before the trip.
 It was healing well but I had to make sure that I didn’t bump into things or worse still, drop something directly onto the nail.
 The impact itself would send me writhing in pain onto the ground.

 Planning our holiday — only on arrival!

 We arrived in Launceston on a Friday afternoon and a cab took us to our hotel.
 After checking in, I browsed through the tourist brochures, determined not to waste away the holiday sitting indoors.
 I wanted to spend a good chunk of our time that weekend visiting the main tourist spots and enjoying the beauty of this city.